mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 }
 ```

+Now, this is a *Synchronous* function, here we don't have any *Asynchronous* code, we don't have a call to *setTimeout*, or anything that is *asynchronous*.

 > When a *result* of an *asynchronous* operation is ready, the *callback* function will be called together with the *result*.